colindean/talks/document_workflow/document_workflow.md

 * Accomodate some preferences for LaTeX over simpler formats (Markdown)
 * Easy to use: one command to generate output
-* Automatable artifact built from versioned, single master copy
+* Automation: artifact built from versioned, single master copy

 ---

+**Treat documentation like source code.**

+---

 ## Avoid at all costs

+* Binary files
 * Passing around a file
-* Merging changes
+* Manual copy-paste to merge changes
+* Difficult exports from wiki format
+* Forcing everyone to (re)learn LaTeX

 ---